batuhanozbalaban/50projects-in50days/README.md

 Hello, everyone!
 I'm doing 50 JavaScript projects in 50 days.
 You can find my JavaScript projects in the repository.
-It is updating almost everyday.
+It is updated almost daily.